totorean/test-sketch/README.md

 a git hook for linting<br/>
-would have liked to decouple the sections code from the server object structure, make them agnostic of it - write some adapters
+would have liked to decouple the sections code from the server object structure, make them agnostic of it - write some adapters more error handling, ErrorBoundaries pay more attention to a11y, navigator has no keyboard control